How exactly do you say September in Italian?

-The grapes are so sour I can’t eat them.
+The grapes are so sour that I can’t eat them.

 Mattia ha un piccolo pesco in giardino.

-Mattia has a small peach tree in his backyard.
+Mattia has a little peach tree in his garden.

 Expressions with September in Italian

-Let’s wrap up our lesson with a couple of expressions (espressioni, from the singular espressione) that feature the word for September in Italian.
+Let’s wrap up our lesson with some expressions (espressioni, from the singular espressione) featuring the word for September in Italian.

-The first we’re going to see literally translates to “to postpone to September”, but means to fail a subject.
+The first one we’re going to see literally translates as “to postpone to September”, but it means to fail a subject.

-In Italy, If you finish the school year and have bad grades in any subject, you will have to take an exam concerning that subject just before starting the next year in September.
+In Italy, if you finish the school year and have bad grades in any subject, you will have to take an exam in that subject just before the next year starts in September.
 If you fail that exam, you will fail the whole year.
 It’s as if your failure is “postponed” until September.

 Rimandare a settembre